qbead/qbeadWebsite/content/main/ask_a_scientist.md

 <div class="row dark">
 <div class="column long-text">
 What’s the matter with antimatter?
-Sam talks about matter, different forms of radiation, and how her research in nuclear physics is helping us answer questions about the early universe.
+[Sam](/sam), a PhD student in particle physics at Yale, talks about matter, different forms of radiation, and how her research in nuclear physics is helping us answer questions about the early universe.
 </div>
 </div>